ildarmgt/arbot/readme.md

 # Status

   Testing.
-Hard coded for cryptopia for now.
+No GUI or front end yet.

 # Instructions

   ## Requires

   * Node.js v10
+  * Text editor to create and edit the settings.json and auth.json in project root folder (e.g. vscode, gedit `apt install gedit`)
-  * I had to enable ntpd for more accurate clock on ubuntu 18.04 or it would have issues rapidly placing orders ([instructions](https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-16-04))
+  * Uncertain: I had to enable ntpd for more accurate clock on Linux Ubuntu 18.04 or it would have issues rapidly placing orders ([instructions](https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-16-04))

   ## To create a folder with the bot